 What we need now more than ever is a revolution of our mainstream archetypes of masculinity.
 We need to expose the domination paradigm for the destructive myth that it is, and place the Christ model of peace, respect, trust, safety, and care-taking of each other and the planet at the helm.

 In your church community, SAFER encourages you to do the following:

-- Teach on different models of gender and humanity – models that valuing peaceful coexistence, mutual tolerance, caretaking of each other and of the planet
+- Teach on different models of gender and humanity – models that value peaceful coexistence, mutual tolerance, caretaking of each other and of the planet

-- Use non-violent role models and engage men as positive role models for boys, in particular, men who display peacemaking, non-violence, empathy and compassion
+- Use non-violent role models as positive role models for boys – in particular, men who display values of peacemaking, non-violence, empathy and compassion

 - Avoid over-emphasising men’s leadership in prevention at the expense of acknowledging work by women, or allowing men to dominate discussion in mixed settings at the expense of women’s voices